alegauss/universal-editor/README.md

 - New minified bundle (with all deps): ~224 KB (62% reduction)
 - With tree-shaking and gzip, production size is even smaller

-## 🔄 Migration to TypeScript

-This version has been converted to TypeScript, providing:

-✅ **Type Safety**: Catch errors at compile-time
-✅ **Better IDE Support**: Autocomplete and IntelliSense
-✅ **Readable**: Clean, well-documented TypeScript code
-✅ **Maintainable**: Proper separation of concerns
-✅ **Smaller Bundle**: Tree-shaking reduces final size
-✅ **Modern**: Uses ES modules and modern JavaScript
-✅ **Debuggable**: Source maps and clear stack traces
-✅ **Self-documenting**: TypeScript types serve as documentation

-### Breaking Changes

-None!
-The original `universal-editor.js` file is still available for backwards compatibility.
-The new build process creates a minified bundle at `dist/universal-editor.min.js` that can be used as a drop-in replacement.

 ## 📄 Files

 ### TypeScript Source